dvajs/dva/docs/guide/develop-complex-spa.md

 In an effect, multiple `put`s can be used to call the reducer to update the state.

-There are other processes.
-There may be multiple asynchronous service calls in the effect.
-For example, to call the server for verification, and then submit the data after the success.
-At this time, there will be multiple call operations in an effect.
+In some other scenarios, multiple asynchronous services can be called in the effect, for example, to call the server for verification, and then to submit the data after the success.
+At this time, there will be multiple `call` operations in an effect.

-## Using the take Operation for Event Monitoring
+## Using `take` to Listen to Events

 Besides the situation mentioned in the previous section, we may also encounter other scenarios, such as: